LPDI-EPFL/masif-neosurf/computational_benchmark/README.md

 MaSIF-site interface prediction and computation of MaSIF-search descriptors.
 Every subunit of the target complexes is processed individually **and** together with the drug.
+An already processed version of the dataset is provided on [Zenodo](https://zenodo.org/records/11509001).

 ### Targets